schmelczer/great-ai/docs/index.md

 2. [Typing functions](https://docs.python.org/3/library/typing.html){ target=_blank } is recommended in general, however, not required for GreatAI to work.

 ??? note
     In practice, `greeter` could be an inference function of some AI/ML application.
 But it could also just wrap a black-box solution of some SaaS.
-Either ways, it is [imperative to have continuos oversight](https://digital-strategy.ec.europa.eu/en/library/ethics-guidelines-trustworthy-ai){ target=_blank } of the services you provide and data you process especially in the context of AI/ML applications.
+Either way, it is [imperative to have continuous oversight](https://digital-strategy.ec.europa.eu/en/library/ethics-guidelines-trustworthy-ai){ target=_blank } of the services you provide and data you process especially in the context of AI/ML applications.

 ```sh title="terminal"
 great-ai demo.py